joesmi9/Practice_DataStructures/README.md

 # Practice_DataStructures
-A repo for practicing Design Pattern concepts and implementations.
+A repo for practicing Data Structure concepts and implementations.

 ## References